bbgit/bbgit.github.io/README.md

-### Conditions as of August 3, 2025 at 7:42:49 PM CDT
+### Conditions as of August 3, 2025 at 7:48:09 PM CDT

 Temperature: 71.50 &deg;F

 Feels like: 71.50 &deg;F

-Humidity: 98%
+Humidity: 99%

-Wind Direction: N
+Wind Direction: NNW

 Windspeed: 0.0 mph